SabakiHQ/Shudan/docs/api.md

 - `background: string`
   - **Attribute:** `background`
   - The background of the labels.
-If set to `undefined`, it uses the board background on empty vertices, and is transparent on occupied vertices.
+If set to `undefined`, it uses the board background on empty vertices, and is transparent on occupied vertices according to the `stoneMap` of an underlying stone layer if available.
 - `labels: Record<VertexRange, Label>` (default `{}`)
   - **Attribute:** `labels`
   - A map of vertex ranges and their labels.